Caption This, Reason That: VLMs Caught in the Middle: Discussion

 Our analyses strongly suggest that a primary bottleneck lies not in the fundamental reasoning capacity of the underlying LLM, nor purely in low-level visual perception, but rather in the effective \textit{integration} of visual features into the reasoning process.
 Models often possess the visual information (as shown by self-captioning success) but struggle to utilize it correctly when solving tasks directly from images.
 A limitation that a sufficiently robust CoT strategy should be able to overcome.
 These same analyses provided a simple vision-text decoupling method for which this bottleneck can be easily mitigated.
 We demonstrate that this method leads to consistent visual reasoning performance gains, even for a SOTA VLM that already rivals human-level performance.

 Fine-tuning VLMs on a small dataset of random visual reasoning tasks also led to substantial improvements along all cognitive axes while yielding slight gains on out-of-distribution benchmarks.
 We believe it is likely that more sophisticated methods of fine-tuning, such as Reinforcement Learning with CoT reward \citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, could lead to improved generalization.
-This hypothesis is supported by high correlations when comparing model PAM and CVR accuracy against MMMU-Pro accuracy, which can be found in Figures \ref{fig:PAM_vs_mmmupro}.
+This hypothesis is supported by high correlations when comparing model PAM and CVR accuracy against established benchmarks like MMMU-Pro and VQAv2, which can be found in Figures \ref{fig:PAM_vs_mmmupro} and \ref{fig:PAM_vs_vqav2}.
 This is an important finding that further validates our evaluation datasets and approach.